 - @Gyphy- Inserts random gifs, based on your query.

 - @Salesforce- Development/Registration, feel free to give this a try.

 The Promise of Hangouts Chat

 Now, at this point you might be wondering, "OK, so what's the big deal here?
-I can already do pretty much everything Meet offers using existing tools like Calendar and eMail."
+I can already do pretty much everything Meet offers using existing tools like Calendar and email."
 This has been my view of most workplace chat apps, going all the way back to my first job as a program coordinator (we're talking 2004-ish) when everyone in my office was trying to use AOL Instant Messenger to communicate.
 I'm now slowly coming around to embracing the advantages of collaboration tools like Hangouts Chat.
-Like, for instance, the flexibility for bringing new people into the organization, or into a project.

 Slack can fulfill the promise of what was once called “the Intranet” to provide a behind-the-corporate-firewall repository of know-how and history.
 It can constrain some managers’ bad habit of withholding information to hoard power.
 And it can put email back in its original place, as a vehicle for messaging across organizational boundaries.